zane-ng/docs/en/Options.md

 + If `cloudflag` is turned on, the setting of `Visitor Flag Local Options` is invalid.

-+ How to Set Visitor Flag Cloud Option For xCss Style mode? [**Advance below** please](https://minivaline.js.org/docs/en/#/Options?id=how-to-set-visitor-flag-cloud-option-for-xcss-style-mode)
++ How to set visitor Flag Cloud Option for xCss style mode? [**Advance below** please.](https://minivaline.js.org/docs/en/#/Options?id=how-to-set-visitor-flag-cloud-option-for-xcss-style-mode)

 #### **region** `Boolean`